-We'll discuss our ongoing relationship/connection to our late loved ones/ancestors.
+We'll discuss our ongoing relationship/connection to our late loved ones/ancestors. (optional)

 Practice devotional singing while 'preparing' a model.
-(An opportunity to experience 'palpable love').

-Don speaks (from his pioneering work as former Canadian Outreach Director for the North American Green Burial Council) on topics such as:
+Don speaks from his pioneering work as former Canadian Outreach Director for the North American Green Burial Council on topics such as:

 How to reduce one's carbon footprint in burial or cremation.